Google Home Essentials: SimpliSafe fills the security need Nest abandoned, for a cost

 The performance of SimpliSafe’s monitoring is absolutely stunning, though.
 I’ve thankfully had no need to test an actual break-in scenario, but the fire alarm included in the “Hearth” bundle I’ve been testing worked wonderfully.
 A bit of burned food while cooking dinner triggered the fire alarm, which I was able to turn off from my phone – so much better than trying to find something to reach my other, ceiling-mounted traditional fire alarms.
 Seconds after that, SimpliSafe had called me on the phone to see if everything was alright and if emergency services needed to be dispatched, and they were super easy to talk to about what had set off the alarm.

 The Interactive monitoring plan can improve the process even further, as any SimpliSafe cameras (which are not included with the Hearth bundle I’m testing) can be checked remotely by SimpliSafe to check in on things.
-Curious about the privacy aspect of this, I asked SimpliSafe about the conditions of monitoring camera feeds, and the company told me that its staff only accesses cameras if your sensors are tripped, and can only access one hour’s worth of footage around that alarm.
+Curious about the privacy aspect of this, I asked SimpliSafe about the conditions of monitoring camera feeds, and the company told me that its staff only accesses cameras if your sensors are tripped, and can only access one hour’s worth of footage around that alarm, and all of this requires that you opt-in to that process in the first place.

 Is it worth it?
 It’s a tough call.
 Home security is important, and traditional systems can get pricey quickly.
 SimpliSafe is affordable, easy to use, and has features that matter.
 Plus, it has a great ecosystem.
 I’d say the only two major flaws are, firstly, that SimpliSafe Google Assistant integration is bare-bones, and second, that you are required to pay nearly $30/month to get that simple feature in the first place.
 In my book, Google Assistant integration should be free, especially if it’s just turning something on.
 But if you genuinely need home security, this is still one of the easiest and most affordable ways to do so.
 By comparison, ADT’s monitoring packages start at SimpliSafe’s maximum monthly cost.